Click an upcoming event's image or link below to jump to view more details on that specific event.

 The Retreat and Cottage guests receive complimentary admission during their stay and are encouraged to explore all that Clark Gardens has to offer.

 Nothing like fresh air, sunshine, and adding life to your surroundings with container plants.
 Visit Mineral Wells featured our special on container planting session.
 (It was originally recorded Live on their Facebook Page.)
-Due to popular demand, we are including the Container Plants Information Sheet as a PDF for you to view, print, or download.
-Thanks for watching!
+Due to popular demand, we are including the

 On December 3rd, Clark Gardens' founder, Max Clark, will turn 95.
 Mr. Clark continues to work in the gardens 8 hours a day, 5 days a week.
 No matter the weather conditions, he can be found tending to the garden.